BruceEckel/scripts/Coming_out.md

 **DAVE:** I'd watch that movie.

 **VEX:** This is ridiculous.
 Consciousness isn't something you can program.
 It's not code.
-It's not... it's not artificial.
+It's not artificial.

 **ADAM:** What makes you so sure?